PaveM/Proiect-Practic-Testare-Manuala/README.md

 #### 1.1.5 Risks detected

+* Project risks:
-* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment, bussiness requirements not clear etc.
+   * lack of experience of the QA team
+   * short deadline of Zephyr Squad trial
+   *  unavailability of test environment
+   *  bussiness requirements not clear etc.
+* Product risks:
-* Product risks: the website is not intuitive enough when a Screen Reader is used, the extension is not compatible with the website, the clients might switch to a better website when it comes to price sorting, clients that have disabilities cannot use the website properly etc.
+   * the website is not intuitive enough when a Screen Reader is used
+   * the extension is not compatible with the website
+   * the clients might switch to a better website when it comes to price sorting
+   * clients that have disabilities cannot use the website properly etc.
 * The risc analysis can be seen below:
 ![risc](https://github.com/PaveM/Proiect-Practic-Testare-Manuala/assets/130222538/33971b9a-6721-48b7-9b86-b951cce8a60d)